betcode-org/flumine/docs/quickstart.md

 ```

 !!! note
-    flumine will handle login, logout and keep alive whilst the framework is running.
+    flumine will handle login, logout and keep alive whilst the framework is running using the `keep_alive` worker.

 A strategy can now be created by using the BaseStrategy class: